Zaventem: Mariadal Castle

 The Mariadal Castle in the municipal park was built at the end of the 19th century by the archeologist Baron Emile de Munck.
 It contains two building layers and seven bays, one of which being occupied by the round tower.
 The roof has several dormers.
 The building has been used for different purposes such as a public secondary school, horeca businesses, and the offices of the Public Centre for Social Welfare.
 In 1988 the complex was renovated and reopened as a cultural community center.
 The location of the castle used to be the place where the 17th century homestead Hof van Ophem stood (and still partially exists).
-On the terrein used to be a homestead that functioned as a fief of the Duke of Brabant.
+On the terrain used to be a homestead that functioned as a fief of the Duke of Brabant.
 It depended on the old ter Meeren Castle of the eponymous Lords of Zaventem.
 Because of various hereditary separations, the homestead went its own way and was sold to noblemen from Brussels in the 16th century.
 The domain was reunited in the 17th century.